 The Result

 By solving the process-boundary problem with our Rust proxy, Laminar now provides the only drop-in solution for tracing claude-agent-sdk.
+It doesn't require you to spin up any additional infrastructure and handles everything in place.

 You can view a sample trace here